Query Complexity of Approximate Nash Equilibria: Open problems

 \section{Open problems}

-This paper presents one basic result on the complexity of an approximate Nash equilibrium in games with a large number of players $n$, where every player has a constant number of actions $m$.
+This paper presents one basic result on the complexity of an approximate Nash equilibrium in games with a large number of players $n$, where every player has a constant number of actions $m$ (or even just two actions).
 Even for these games, many questions still remain open. \begin{enumerate}

 \item For an approximate (not well supported) Nash equilibrium, this result yields an exponential lower bound of the query complexity, only for the case where the approximation is $\varepsilon=O(1/n)$ (Theorem \ref{theo:ane}).
 The case of an $\varepsilon$-Nash equilibrium for \emph{constant} $\varepsilon$ remains open. \emph{What is the query complexity of an $\varepsilon$-Nash equilibrium for constant $\varepsilon$?}